Education strike tough, these parents say — but they don't blame the workers | CBC News

 Nevertheless, CUPE members walked out Friday in protest.
 Early childhood educators, educational assistants and custodians are among those taking part in the strike, which is slated to continue Monday and disrupt classes all week.

-Courtney Kemp said that the strike will likely force her to take leave from her job in order to watch her three children, one of whom has multiple disabilities.
+Courtney Kemp said that the strike will likely force her to take leave from her job to watch her three children, one of whom has multiple disabilities.

 She's currently trying to juggle a full-time job while supervising her kids' virtual school.

-"It's just chaos, honestly, from start from the start of the day to the end of the day," Kemp said.
+"It's just chaos, honestly from the start of the day to the end of the day," Kemp said.

 Education workers walk out despite strike ban